Byron Messia: Career

 In 2019, Byron released his debut single "Living Good".
 It served as the lead single for his debut project Different Perspectives.
 He released the singles "Wait On You" and "Fantastic", the next year.

 On 20 January 2023, Messia released the single "Talibans", which peaked at number 99 on the Billboard Hot 100.
 The song served as the lead single from his album No Love, released the same day.
 The song was certified gold by the British Phonographic Industry (BPI) and Music Canada (MC), denoting sales of over 400,000 units in the United Kingdom and 40,000 units in Canada, respectively.
 No Love, debuted at number 8 on the Billboard Reggae Albums chart.

 On 25 May 2023, Messia signed a recording contract with Interscope Records.
 On 20 July 2023, Messia released a remix of "Talibans", renamed as "Talibans II", featuring Burna Boy.
 It served as the second single from Burna Boy's seventh studio album I Told Them...
 (2023).
 The remix peaked at number 39 on the New Zealand Hot Singles.

 On 22 September 2023, Messia released the single "Mad Dawgs".
 On 7 November 2023, Messia was featured on Chris Brown's song "Nightmares".
 Messia followed it up with "La La" featuring Suarez in December.

 On 27 March 2024, Byron released "Head Chaage", featuring Squash.
 A music video accompanied the single, released two days later.
 Messia subsequently released "Cyah Trust People" on April 19 and "Tricenarian" featuring Alkadon.

-On 19 May, Messia was featured on Alkadon's single "Bad Bitch".
+On May 19, Messia was featured on Alkadon's single "Bad Bitch".
 Additionally, on 13 June, he released "Choppa" featuring American rapper Lil Baby, produced by Jamaican producer Rvssian and Dinay Beats.

+On 11 July 2025, Byron Messia released the single track "LIVIN" in a collaboration with the Italian rapper Rondodasosa.
+The track is considered to be not just a hit record but a "cultural exchange" between Rondo's Italyan style and Messia's style: the track combines "Rondo’s hard-hitting Italian flow with Byron Messia’s melodic Caribbean cadence", allowing for the song to blend raw drill energy with island heat.